Original Air Date: October 16, 1959

 Director: Allen Reisner

-The beauty of The Twilight Zone series is that the audience can be transported anywhere and anything can happen: the possibilities are limitless.
+The beauty of The Twilight Zone is that audiences can be transported anywhere and anything can happen: the possibilities are limitless.
 In Mr. Denton on Doomsday we are dropped into the old west where a once-great gunslinger has fallen into despair only to be given a miraculous new lease on life.
-At the time of its release, Westerns like Gunsmoke ruled the silver screen, however few had seen a science fiction interpretation of the genre.
+At the time of this episode’s release, Westerns like Gunsmoke ruled the silver screen, however few had seen a science fiction interpretation of the genre.

 “Portrait of a town drunk named Al Denton.
 This is a man who’s begun his dying early—a long, agonizing route through a maze of bottles.
 Al Denton, who would probably give an arm or a leg or a part of his soul to have another chance, to be able to rise up and shake the dirt from his body and the bad dreams that infest his consciousness.
 [The camera pans to a figure standing in front of a stagecoach] In the parlance of the times, this is a peddler, a rather fanciful-looking little man in a black frock coat.
 [A revolver appears on the ground] And this is the third principal character of our story.
 Its function: perhaps to give Mr. Al Denton his second chance.”

-A town drunk named Al Denton (played by Dan Duryea) was once the fastest gunslinger in town but now his star has faded.
+A local drunk named Al Denton (played by Dan Duryea) was once the fastest gunslinger in town but now his star has faded.
 He is mocked and forced to sing an off-key version of “how dry I am…” simply for a drop of liquor.
 His chief nemesis dressed in black is the arrogant Dan Hotaling (played by Martin Landau) who forces Denton to sing for booze.